tensorflow/rust/RELEASING.md

 1. Check out a clean copy.
 Note that `cargo publish` packages up untracked files.
 Use `--allow-dirty` at your peril.
 1. Fetch from the main repo
 1. Ensure that the TensorFlow version is a real release, not a release candidate
+1. Ensure that the minimum supported Rust version in the README is up to date
 1. Update changelog.
 1. Bump version number of `tensorflow-sys` if necessary
    1. Run `git log v${PREVIOUS_VERSION}..HEAD tensorflow-sys` and see if there were any changes.
 If not, skip.